pupil-labs/realtime-python-api/docs/methods/simple/remote-control.md

-You can remotely control your [device][pupil_labs.realtime_api.simple.Device], similarly to the [Monitor App](https://docs.pupil-labs.com/neon/data-collection/monitor-app/) and start, stop, save and annotate recordings.
+With the device connected, you can remotely control your [device][pupil_labs.realtime_api.simple.Device], similarly to the [Monitor App](https://docs.pupil-labs.com/neon/data-collection/monitor-app/) and start, stop, save and annotate recordings.

 ## Start a Recording